mizmay/WebMapStarterKit/README.md

 When you prepare your data in your favorite GIS environment, include attributes for anything you want to style variably.
 This may seem like a hassle, but it is easier than manually editing rule-based logic in a style JSON.

-In the example case, I styled the counties as red or blue based on whether the Republican or Democrat won> I used HEX values; the last two digits define opacity based on relative vote density as a proxy for population density.
+In the example case, I styled the counties as red or blue based on whether the Republican or Democrat won.
+I used HEX values; the last two digits define opacity based on relative vote density as a proxy for population density.
 The logic goes something like this:

 ```
 CASE